cosmicrocks/scdl8/docs/user.md

 Storage (EBS) is `1Gi`.

 Note, that when `enable_team_id_clustername_prefix` is set to `true` the name of the cluster must start with the `teamId` and `-`.
-At Zalando we use team IDs (nicknames) to lower chances of duplicate cluster names and colliding entities.
+At Cosmicrocks we use team IDs (nicknames) to lower chances of duplicate cluster names and colliding entities.
 The team ID would also be used to query an API to get all members of a team and create [database roles](#teams-api-roles) for them.
 Besides, the maximum